Nabunturan: History

 When the road was constructed in 1938, many Visayan settlers and pioneers came to Nabunturan and made it their home.
 By that time, the establishment of the Bureau of Public Works (BPW) camp settled in Nabunturan.
 Many business trades and establishments poured in and Nabunturan was established as a rural community.

 In 1941, the Second World War broke out in the country.
 A new hiding place for guerrillas and USAFFE Contingents spread in Nabunturan.
 But during the Japanese occupation in Mindanao, Nabunturan became a Japanese Kempetai Garrison.
 After the war, the Japanese were repulsed back to Davao City, and the camp regained its status as the center of life and business in Davao de Oro.
 Camp Kalaw was destroyed and abandoned.

 In 1945, American forces landed in Davao City, and the Philippine Civil Assistance Unit (PCAU) established the civil government of Compostela at Nabunturan because of its accessibility to Davao City.
 By that time, many highways and roads were constructed, and Nabunturan became a center of commerce.
-Because of this, the need to convert Nabunturan to a municipality was felt.
+Because of this, the need to convert Nabunturan into a municipality was felt.
 On July 23, 1957, 30 days after the approval and passage of Republic Act no. 2038, a new political unit—separate and distinct from the mother municipality of Compostela—was created.
 It retained its original name, Nabunturan.
 The first mayor of the town was Lauro C. Arabejo, the incumbent mayor of the municipality of Compostela.

 On January 30, 1998, President Fidel V. Ramos signed into law the creation of the 79th province of the country, Compostela Valley (now named Davao de Oro), pursuant to Rep. Act 8470, which created Nabunturan as its capital town on March 8, 1998.
 Prospero Amatong, then incumbent governor of Davao del Norte province from which the new province of Compostela Valley was carved out, opted to serve as the first governor of the newly created province.
 He only served for one day because he resigned the following day and filed his candidacy for Congress.
 He was succeeded by Luz Sarmiento as an appointed governor and served for two months.
 The first elected governor was Jose R. Caballero who served from July 1, 1998, to June 30, 2007.
-The present Mayor of Nabunturan is MYROCEL CLARIN-BALILI.